1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

-- Has been a tech lead for 1+ year
+- Has been a tech lead for 1+ year.
-- Has proposed and participated in 3+ technical planning or designs of large Epics or engineering initiatives
+- Has proposed and participated in 3+ technical planning or designs of large Epics or engineering initiatives.
-- Has presented 3+ times on a technical topic for a PED talk, ideally based on Friday afternoon L+D initiatives
+- Has presented 3+ times on a technical topic for a PED talk, ideally based on Friday afternoon L+D initiatives.
-- Has documented 5+ technical aspects of systems implementation and/or post-mortems
+- Has documented 5+ technical aspects of systems implementation and/or post-mortems.

 </td></tr>
 <tr><td>